Skip to main content

 Parameters:

-• path2param (str) – required, path to the parameter file.
+• path2param (str, required) β€” Path to the folder containing the parameter file.

-• paramFileName (str) – required, name of the parameter file to be used without the extention.
+• paramFileName (str, required) β€” Name of the parameter file without the extension.

-• outpuDir – required, path to the folder in which to write the output.
+• outputDir (str, required) β€” Path to the folder in which to write the output.

-• ensquaredEnergy (bool) – optional default: False, If you want ensquared energy instead of encircled energy set this to True.
+• ensquaredEnergy (bool, optional, default: False) β€” If True, computes ensquared energy instead of encircled energy.